A Trusted Friend in a Complicated World

 ferrantraite/Getty Images

-About an hour from Albuquerque, gigantic cones of pumice, ash, and tuff deposits spring up out of the landscape, the result of volcanic eruptions six to seven million years ago that blanketed the land in 1,000 feet of earthen debris.
-The rocks look like perfect tents, some towering up to 90 feet tall.
+About an hour from Albuquerque, gigantic cones of pumice, ash and tuff deposits spring up out of the landscape.
+These famous rock formations are the result of volcanic eruptions 6 to 7 million years ago that blanketed the land in 1,000 feet of earthen debris.
+The rocks look like perfect tents—some towering up to 90 feet tall!

-For an easy-yet-scenic trek, look to the Cave Loop Trail.
-For something more difficult—and rewarding—aim for the 1.5-mile Canyon Trail, which winds upward through a slot canyon to the mesa’s top, where views of three different mountain ranges (Sangre de Cristo, Jemez, and Sandia) steal the show.
-For a different type of mile-high experience, check out these mountain towns that look straight out of a storybook.
+For an easy (yet incredibly scenic) trek, look to the Cave Loop Trail.
+For something more difficult—and rewarding—aim for the 1.5-mile Canyon Trail.
+It winds upward through a slot canyon to the mesa’s top, with views of three different mountain ranges (Sangre de Cristo, Jemez and Sandia) stealing the show.

 Colorado National Monument